Angela Rayner and Rachel Reeves among 15 cabinet ministers banned from Russia

 His accreditation has been revoked, meaning he must leave the country within two weeks.

-The British ambassador to Russia, Nigel Casey, has been summoned by the country’s Ministry of Foreign Affairs, spokeswoman Maria Zakharova told Tass.
+The British ambassador to Russia, Nigel Casey, has been summoned by the country’s Ministry of Foreign Affairs, spokesperson Maria Zakharova told Tass.

 “This is not the first time that Putin’s government has made malicious, baseless accusations against our staff.”